| |

 bromide.
 In the presence of bromide ions, which will come

-from the bromine tablets, the chlorine will convert to
+from the bromine tablets, the chlorine will c

 bromine.
 Adding some granular dichlor is an easy way to